Best Costa Rican Coffee in 2022

-- 1.1 Fresh Roasted Coffee LLC, Costa Rican Tarrazu Coffee, Medium Roast, Whole Bean, 2 Pound Bag
+- 1.1 Fresh Roasted Coffee, Costa Rican Tarrazu, 2 lb (32 oz), Medium Roast, Kosher, Whole Bean

-- 1.2 Costa Rica Coffee Beans, Tarrazu Original, Whole Bean, Medium Roast, Fair Trade, Fresh Roasted, 16-ounce
+- 1.2 Costa Rica Coffee, Tarrazu Original, Whole Bean, Medium Roast, Fair Trade, Fresh Roasted, 16-ounce

 Costa Rican coffee is among the very best in the world with strong, well balanced and pleasant flavors not forgetting the amusing aromas.
 The country exports about more than eighty percent of their produce.
 The aroma is either fragrant, brown sugar or intense.